 Designed for tourism businesses and regional tourism organisations, it’s free, practical and simple to use.

 DGiT identifies which Kiwi leisure travellers to target, when they want to visit, their motivation for travel, what else they want to do and their preferred type of accommodation.

 It can also suggest the best way to market to a target audience.

 Visit the DGiT website to find out more and access the tool.

 Domestic Tourism Working Group

-The Group includes representatives from Regional Tourism Organisations NZ, the Automobile Association, Air New Zealand, the accommodation and transport sectors, i-SITE New Zealand, Department of Conservation and the Ministry of Business, Innovation & Employment.
+Led by TIA, this Group includes representatives from Regional Tourism Organisations NZ, the Automobile Association, Air New Zealand, Hospitality New Zealand, Holiday Parks New Zealand, Intercity, the New Zealand Cycle Trail, i-SITE New Zealand/Tourism New Zealand, Department of Conservation and the Ministry of Business, Innovation & Employment.

 The group meets quarterly, most recently in March 2018.
 It identified three focus areas:

 - leveraging a larger share of New Zealanders' disposable income